scottrice10/node-cloudsearch/README.md

 cloudsearch
 ===========

-Business logic for interacting with Amazon Cloudsearch using node.js
+Business logic for interacting with the Amazon Cloudsearch api using node.js.